Shwabbaa/cryptopack-docs/docs/source/resourcepack/items.rst

 This section covers items (mostly weapons).

-These models are applied using /model <ID> on matching items and do not provide functionality or an advantage.
+These models are applied using /model <ID> on matching items and do not provide functionality, they are cosmetic only.

 Tools And Weapons
 ============